pmhue/ChatPDF-LocalLLMs-OnlineLLMs/README.md

-# Local ChatPDF with Local Ollama Models / Online LLM APIs
+# Local RAG-based ChatPDF with Ollama Models / Online LLM APIs

 **ChatPDF** is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with them through a chatbot interface.
 The system uses advanced embedding models and a local vector store for efficient and accurate question-answering.